multi-os-engine/doc/source/multi-os-engine/3_getting_started/0_prerequisites/prerequisites.rst

 Prerequisites
 =============

-To download the Multi-OS Engine, open the main `Multi-OS Engine landing page <https://software.intel.com/en-us/multi-os-engine>`_.
+To install the Multi-OS Engine, follow the instructions on the project's `GitHub page <https://github.com/multi-os-engine/multi-os-engine/>`_.

 Before installing Multi-OS Engine on your host development machine, set up your development environment.